Learn Bead Embroidery and Sashiko from a Master Artist

 I was not a “tiny-beads” person back then but Nancy’s work still moved me.
 And today?
 Well – when seeing Nancy’s Japanese Scroll with Beaded Dragonfly and Beaded Sashiko class, it made me happy that I did eventually fall in love with those tiny beads.

 Sashiko is a Japanese stitching technique traditionally used to reinforce (or repair) areas of clothing or functional pieces, like bags used for marketing.
 And although practical in nature, the stitching was done in a decorative way.
-Today, the work is absolutely beautiful and often embellished with beads, For more information on the technique and how it’s being done today, see “Create Sashiko Bead Embroidery with the Running Stitch.”
+Today, the work is absolutely beautiful and often embellished with beads, For more information on the technique and how it’s being done today, see “Create Sashiko Bead Embroidery with the Running St.”

 The Japanese artist Katsushika Hokusai, a wood-block print and painting master of the Endo period, is credited for inspiring many sashiko patterns still used to this day.